google/recaptcha/UPGRADE.md

 #### Easy instantiation

 No longer is needed to instantiate manually the `ReCaptcha` class.
-The `make()` static method is preferred, while leaving manual instantiation for fine control on the HTTP Client to use.
+The `make()` static method is preferred, while leaving manual instantiation for fine control on the HTTP Client to use or Service Containers.

 #### Constraints